jujuakd888/jujuakd888/README.md

 💻 I develop reproducible workflows in R, Python, Java and Fiji/ImageJ, with repositories here showcasing pipelines for omics, microscopy, and molecular farming.

-⚕️ Experienced in GCP-compliant trial design, I’ve worked on rare disease therapies and oncology-focused translational studies.

-🌱 Currently, I’m focused on integrating bioinformatics, imaging, and molecular biology to accelerate therapeutic development.
  Reach me on [LinkedIn](https://www.linkedin.com/in/judeakkad/).